Group B Strep Infection (cont.)

 IN THIS ARTICLE

-As a result of using antibiotics during labor in colonized women, there has been a 65%-80% reduction in invasive disease of newborns.
-Currently, there are approximately four to six cases per 10,000 births.
+As a result of using antibiotics during labor in colonized women, there has been a large reduction in invasive disease of newborns.

 Must Read Articles Related to Group B Strep Infection

 The eMedicineHealth doctors ask about Group B Strep:

 What was your experience with symptoms of strep?

 Please describe your treatment regimen for your group B strep infection?